lattejed/learnyouatezos.com/content/pages/rendering-basics-with-metal-ios.md

 +++

-[Model3D](http://model3d.co) -- 3D modeling sofware we're in the process of launching for iPad -- is built on the new GPU API [Metal](https://developer.apple.com/metal/).
-Metal lives up to its name (close to the metal) and decidedly pretty awesome, especially when working with the more powerful iPad Pro.
+[Model3D](http://model3d.co) -- 3D modeling software we're in the process of launching for iPad -- is built on the new GPU API [Metal](https://developer.apple.com/metal/).
+Metal lives up to its name (close to the metal) and is decidedly pretty awesome, especially when working with the more powerful iPad Pro.
 There isn't that much written about Metal so I'm going to cover some of the basics, as well as some 3D basics, here.

 ### Metal is a Thin Layer Over Apple Hardware

 Metal is high performance because it's a thin layer over a small set of GPU hardware.
 While I won't go into the details, it eliminates most of the overhead of OpenGL as it doesn't have to worry about supporting a wide range of hardware on different platforms.
 In other words, it's trading performance for portability.
-If you're developing graphics software specifically for iOS (or macOS) then it's probably worth the tradeoff.
+If you're developing graphics software specifically for iOS (or macOS) then it's probably worth the trade off.

 ### Metal is Not Opinionated

 One of the more challenging things about Metal, at least starting out, is that it's *not* opinionated.
 Apple's documentation and sample code will not show you one way to work with Metal, but many.
-This does add to the confusion of working wit the new technology, but since Metal is optimized for performance, this hands off approach is appropriate.
+This does add to the confusion of working with the technology, but since Metal is optimized for performance, this hands off approach is appropriate.
 In fact, Model3D uses Metal in different ways in the same project -- the 3D controls, for example, are rendered differently than the objects in the workspace.

 ### 3D Basics

 ![3D Basics](/img/3d-basics.jpg)

 Just in case you're a new to 3D, this covers the basic terminology.
 Vertices are points in 3D space which are transformed to the 2D space of the screen during rendering.
 Vertices can be drawn individually as points (with an arbitrary pixel radius).
 Lines can be draw between vertices.
 In Metal, a line is always 1px in width.
 Solids are drawn as a set of triangles, being defined by a set of vertices *and* a set of indices.
 These are generally drawn in counter-clockwise order where ccw-drawn triangles are front-facing and cw-drawn triangles are rear facing.
 (This can be reversed.)
-Face is a fairly loose term as it can mean a single triangle or a set of triangles that form polygon aligned to a plane.
+Face is a fairly loose term as it can mean a single triangle or a set of triangles that form a polygon aligned to a plane.

 ### High Level Rendering

 ![Metal Diagram](/img/metal-high-level-diagram.jpg)

 Very high level, what we're doing here is to allocate some memory for a texture (a rendering destination), doing some boilerplate pipeline setup, creating a bunch of draw commands and then executing the whole thing.
-If we're renedering to the screen, that last step will include a `+[MTLCommandBuffer presentDrawable:]` if we're rendering to a texture (to, say, create a UIImage) it will not.
+If we're rendering to the screen, that last step will include a `+[MTLCommandBuffer presentDrawable:]` if we're rendering to a texture (to, say, create a UIImage) it will not.

 All of the magic of rendering is going to happen in the "draw commands" part of that diagram.